Have you ever wanted to refactor a Terraform configuration against an already

 incorrect configuration, you can cause real damage and major outages.
 Also, if

-using remote state
+you are using remote state

 you should be),